pyimgui/pyimgui/doc/source/guide/slider-flags.rst

 Slider functions accept various flags to manage their behaviour.

-List of all available input text flags (click to see documentation):
+List of all available slider flags (click to see documentation):

 .. _slider-flag-options: